-The entire fortified hilltop town of Monsaraz is a living museum of narrow, stone-surfaced streets lined with ancient white houses.
-The town's 150 or so permanent residents (mostly older people) live mainly off tourism, and because they do so graciously and unobtrusively, Monsaraz has managed to retain its essential character.
+The entire fortified hilltop town of Monsaraz is a living museum of narrow stone streets lined with ancient white houses.
+The medieval town's 150 or so permanent residents (mostly older people) live mainly off tourism, and because they do so graciously and unobtrusively, Monsaraz has managed to retain its essential character.

 Old women clad in black sit in the doorways of their cottages and chat with neighbors, their ever-present knitting in hand.
 At the southern end of the walls stand the well-preserved towers of a formidable 13th-century castle.
-The view from atop the pentagonal tower sweeps across the plain to the west and to the east over the Rio Guadiana (Guadiana River) to Spain.
-Within the castle perimeter is an unusual arena with makeshift slate benches at either end of an oval field.
-Bullfights are held here several times a year and always in the second week of September (during the festival of Senhora Jesus dos Passos, the village's patron saint).
+The view from atop the pentagonal tower sweeps across the plain to the west and to the east over the Guadiana River to Spain.